persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

   to load.
 The loaded study will become the current study.

-- **Open Recent**: Display a list of studies recently used for opening fastly one of them
+- **Open Recent**: Display a list of studies recently used for opening quickly one of them

 - **Save**: Save the current study